epcpower/sunspec-demo/CONTRIBUTING.rst

   - Edit the date and version, if necessary.
   - Edit any of the change descriptions, if necessary, following the pattern described in the feature / bug fix instructions.

-- Commit and push update to the primary repository, not a fork.

 - Create a pull request named in the format ``Release vMAJOR.MINOR.PATCH``.